Green–Kubo relations: Derivation from the fluctuation theorem and the central limit theorem

 Here are the details of the proof of Green–Kubo relations from the FT.

-A proof using only elementary quantum mechanics was given by Zwanzig.
+A proof using only elementary quantum mechanics was given by Robert Zwanzig.

 Summary

 This shows the fundamental importance of the fluctuation theorem (FT) in nonequilibrium statistical mechanics.

 The FT gives a generalisation of the second law of thermodynamics.
 It is then easy to prove the second law inequality and the Kawasaki identity.
 When combined with the central limit theorem, the FT also implies the Green–Kubo relations for linear transport coefficients close to equilibrium.
 The FT is, however, more general than the Green–Kubo Relations because, unlike them, the FT applies to fluctuations far from equilibrium.
 In spite of this fact, no one has yet been able to derive the equations for nonlinear response theory from the FT.

 The FT does not imply or require that the distribution of time-averaged dissipation is Gaussian.
 There are many examples known when the distribution is non-Gaussian and yet the FT still correctly describes the probability ratios.